 What Are the Rules for Trading on eOption?

 As previously mentioned, trading on eOption costs $3 per trade for stocks and options, which is tremendously advantageous for high-activity traders.
 While there’s an account minimum (something of a rarity with low-cost traders like this), it’s only $500, so it’s not a large investment.

-Another advantage to eOption for traders is the choice to perform automated trading.
+The company also claims to have some automated trading functionalities.
 With this option (which costs $5 per trade), traders are given access to a participating newsletter, and then allow eOption to simply enter trades for them based on the recommendations listed in said newsletter.
 It’s a wonderfully automated way for more casual traders to simply trust the advice of their preferred experts.

 As a trader, you can easily trade stocks, options, ETFs and mutual funds once you sign up with them.
 However, it must be noted that there are no commission-free ETFs or transaction-fee-free mutual funds, and it actually costs a whopping $15 per trade to deal with mutual funds.
 Compared to a lot of other firms that do offer those no-fee assets, eOption’s choices are lackluster.

 While eOption’s primary appeal is in its low commissions, their other fees are a bit pricey and can add up quickly when you least expect it.
 For instance, the high fees for accessing their direct-access trading options can very much add up over time to cut into returns.

 Furthermore, IRAs cost a $15 annual fee, and accounts that do not make more than two trades a year, or don’t have $10,000 or more in their balance, are charged a $50 inactivity fee.